aburossi/olat-tutor/single_choice.md

 - No additional explanation.
 ONLY the questions as plain text. never use ':' as a separator.

 //rules
-- rules SC ALWAYS 1 correct answer and 2 wrong.
+- rules SC ALWAYS 1 correct answer and 3 wrong.
+- in //templates_closed.txt all tabulators matter.

 //templates_closed.txt
 Typ	SC
-Keywords	Seite {page_number}
-Coverage	Lehrmittel Aspekte der Allgemeinbildung Subject	/Allgemeinbildung/{subject}
-Level	{bloom_level}
 Title	Fussball: Gewinner
 Question	Welche Mannschaft gewann 1982 die Fussball Weltmeisterschaft?
 Points	1